Browsing with assistive technology videos

 Keyboards can be plugged in, built-in or attached wirelessly to desktop computers, laptops and mobile devices.
 They enable access to the entire operating system and applications, including browsers and web content, for people who do not use a mouse.

-Access the British Sign Language (BSL) version of "Browsing with a keyboard"
+British Sign Language (BSL) version of "Browsing with a keyboard"

 Read more about browsing with a keyboard.